dbis-ukon/graph-card-label-probs/README.md

 # Cardinality Estimation using Label Probability Propagation for Subgraph Matching in Property Graph Databases

-This repository will be the home of the subgraph pattern cardinality estimator published by L. Wörteler et al. at EDBT 2022.
+This repository is the home of the subgraph pattern cardinality estimator published by L. Wörteler et al. at EDBT 2022.